Stingray Djazz

 Stingray DJAZZ is a Dutch cultural music channel aimed at the European market which launched as DJAZZ.TV on 22 June 2012.
 The programming consists of jazz, soul, gospel, blues, and world music, like reggae, tango, and Brazilian music.
 The productions consist of jazz festivals, jazz concerts, and documentaries.
 The channel was founded by Rob Overman and Robert Rutten.
 Since 31 July 2015, the channel has been owned and operated by the Canadian company Stingray Group.
 In October 2016 it changed its name to Stingray DJAZZ.
+A version of the channel is available in the United States on Pluto TV.